 Satipatthana - the Way of Mindfulness - is a traditional Buddhist meditation training, also described as Skilful Means.

 It is a way of cultivating an honest and clear awareness of who we are at a physical, emotional and mental level.
-Our tendencies and characteristics, our motives and intentions are identified as they arise and thus we see that we can choose to let go of our conditioned ways of reacting and relating.
+Our tendencies and characteristics, our motives and intentions are identified as they arise in the present moment giving us the choice to either follow our habitual patterns or to let go of our conditioned ways of reacting and relating.

-Through this process we come gradually to operate and live from a whole place within.
-A place where there are no-needs: no-need to prove who we are, no-need to cling on to a particular sense of identity.
+Through this process we gradually come to operate and live from a more wholesome - updated - place within.
+A place without needs to prove who we are, without the need to cling on to a particular sense of identity.
 A place of inner certainty and knowing, from which ease and contentment can flow into our daily life.

 Skilful Means is a training of the Body and the Mind.
 It is uncomplicated, down to earth and direct.
 It is acutely relevant to everyday life, and to anyone who wants to investigate how to live with less friction and discomfort within his or her environment, occupation and relationships.